hairizuanbinnoorazman/Python_programming/Data/Model Car/README.md

 - In order to prevent scenarios of garbage in garbage out, we would collect the data in batches.
 E.g. Record before starting the curve and right after the curve, stop the recording.
 At this point, we would save the batched data in another folder and prepare for the next batch of data.
-- To further generalize the

-- Training data has been chosen to induce the desired behavior in the simulation (i.e. keeping the car on the track).
-- How the model was trained and what the characteristics of the dataset are.
-Information such as how the dataset was generated and examples of images from the dataset should be included.
+- As mentioned within the NVIDIA paper that was mentioned within the lesson, we could utilize the left and right camera images and treat them as though the car was positioned slightly left and slightly right.
+We would use a slight turn angle several blogposts and discussions mentioned a slight angle of 0.25 to the steering wheel but this was tested on the model.
+If we drove around at the center of the road and collected 10,000 images, we would have collected '30000' images that can be used for training.
+- In order to understand the dataset further, after the initial processing of utilizing both the left and right hand camera images, we would vizualize the distribution of steering angles to see where it is most concentrated at.
+This is done via graphs

 ### What kind of model infrastruture is implemented here?